[Photo by armigeress.]

 The lion sent 20 of the swiftest creatures to follow the wolf and rescue the prisoner.
 2/5 of these creatures were eagles, griffins, and other flying fighters.
 The rest were centaurs, leopards, and other fast-running beasts.
 How many of the creatures could not fly?

 This problem uses the same numbers and the same basic diagram as the last problem, but students must read and understand the story to know how the numbers relate to the diagram.
 Also, students need to be aware of how little, easy-to-miss words like “not” can change their answer.

 So 12 of the creatures could not fly.

-The White Witch’s evil minions used 4 2/5 m of rope to bind Aslan’s legs together.
-They used 3/10 m less of rope to tie him tightly to the Stone Table.
+The witch’s evil minions used 4 2/5 m of rope to bind the lion’s legs together.
+They used 3/10 m less of rope to tie him tightly to the table.
 How many meters of rope did the wicked creatures use in all?

 Measurements lead naturally to mixed-number problems.
 We again have different (but related) denominators — this time, 5ths and 10ths.
 Start by drawing one bar that is 5 units long.
 Each unit will represent one meter, and the last unit will be divided into 5ths to show the mixed number:

 By making an equivalent fraction, splitting the 5ths into 10ths, we can easily see how long the second rope must be: